helsingborg-stad/coding-conventions/server/infrastructure.md

     + beta - A version of the site created for the single purpose of testing new code (only for developers).
     + test - A test version of the site that should contain __production ready__ code that editrs can use to test their hypothesis.

 - __For Plugins, themes and packages:__ Use a terminal tool to ssh into the production machine.
-CD to the relevant docroot directory (public_html).
-All sites are located in 'mnt/persist/www/'.
-The are named by a logical structure docroot_[sitename].
-The beta & test enviroment are suffixed with _test and _beta.
-For example, our live version of helsingborg.se resides in 'mnt/persist/www/docroot_helsingborg' and the test equivalent resides in 'mnt/persist/www/docroot_helsingborg_test'.
+    + CD to the relevant docroot directory.
+    + Run composer update [you may define a specific package]